Jiehua: Qin and Han Dynasties (221 BC – 220 AD)

-Wei, Jin, Northern and Southern Dynasties (220 - 589)
+Wei, Jin, Northern and Southern Dynasties (220–589)

-During the Wei, Jin, Northern and Southern dynasties, the artistic scope of jiehua expanded beyond technical architectural drawings to also incorporate scenery and environments.
-Although surviving works from this period are few, many names of jiehua painters were recorded and For instance, the painter Yang Xiushan 杨修善 from the Cao Wei court created a landmark jiehua work called the Two Capitals 《两京图》, which depicted the splendor of the dual capitals of Luoyang and Chang'an.
-Notably, alongside secular structures, Buddhist temple architecture emerged as a prominent subject in jiehua during this period, coinciding with the rapid spread of Buddhism.
-Craftsmen like Jiang Shaoyou 蒋少游, with professional backgrounds in architecture and engineering, also joined the ranks of jiehua painters.
-The integration of architectural knowledge into the realm of jiehua represents a significant development in the evolution of the art form.
-Despite these advancements, it was also during this period that the earliest records emerge of jiehua being viewed as an inferior art form, with Eastern Jin scholar Gu Kaizhi 顧愷之 ranking it as the lowest form.
-This classification laid the groundwork for a tradition of disdain towards jiehua by literati circles throughout the rest of history.
+During the Wei, Jin, Northern and Southern dynasties, the scope of jiehua expanded beyond technical architectural drawings to incorporate scenery and environments.
+Although there are few surviving works from this period, many names of jiehua painters were recorded.
+The painter Yang Xiushan 杨修善 from the Cao Wei court created a landmark jiehua work called the Two Capitals 《两京图》, which depicts the splendor of the dual capitals of Luoyang and Chang'an.
+Buddhist temple architecture emerged as a prominent subject in jiehua during this period, coinciding with the spread of the religion.
+Craftsmen like Jiang Shaoyou 蒋少游 joined the ranks of jiehua painters.
+The integration of architectural knowledge into jiehua represents an evolution of the art form.
+During this period that the earliest records of jiehua being viewed as an inferior art form appear with Eastern Jin scholar Gu Kaizhi 顧愷之 ranking it as the lowest form.

-Sui Dynasty (589 - 618)
+Sui Dynasty (589–618)

-The short-lived Sui dynasty constituted another period of evolution for jiehua.
-With the growing popularity of Buddhism, the Sui dynasty experienced a proliferation of Buddhist temple construction, which provided new subjects and opportunities for jiehua painting.
-Other Sui painters like Yang Qidan stood out for creating jiehua based on real, existing architecture, marking a continued shift towards realistic representation.
-On the technical side, the use of boundary rulers as tools to delineate architectural lines and shapes became more standardized during the Sui dynasty.
-This rapid development of jiehua in the Sui period saw the emergence of "painting styles and painting techniques… serving as a bridge between the past and the future."
+The Sui dynasty constituted another period of evolution for jiehua.
+With Buddhism spreading, the Sui dynasty experienced a proliferation of Buddhist temple construction, providing new subjects for jiehua painting.
+Painters like Yang Qidan stood out for creating jiehua based on real, existing architecture, shifting the form toward realistic representation.
+On the technical side, the use of boundary rulers as tools to delineate architectural lines became more standard during the Sui dynasty.

-Tang Dynasty (618 - 907)
+Tang Dynasty (618–907)

-The Tang dynasty, with its cultural flourishing and imperial patronage of the arts, ushered in a golden age for the development of jiehua.
-Artists during this peroid took jiehua beyond technical architectural drawings to new artistic heights in terms of quality, techniques, and expression.
-A famous jiehua that arose during this period are the Dunhuang murals, especially in the Mogao Cave, which represents Tang architecture.
+The Tang dynasty, with its support of the arts, ushered in a golden age of jiehua.
+A famous jiehua that arose during this period are the Dunhuang murals.
+The Mogao Cave, which represents Tang architecture, is a good example.
 Few of these buildings still exist to this day.
 Aside from the murals, painters like Yin Jizhao introduced new architectural, mathematical techniques, and knowledge to jiehua creation.
 Another painter, Yan Liben, was one of the first to depict automotive architectural structures in his jiehua paintings, such as carts and chariots.
 The thematic scope of jiehua continued its growth of incorporating landscape and human figures, like “Jiangfan Pavilion Picture” 《江帆楼阁图》 by Li Sixun 李思训.
-These jiehua paintings such as the “Jiangfan Pavilion Picture” demonstrate increased depictions of secular, everyday themes, alongside the Buddhist and other religious or imperial imagery.
+Paintings such as the “Jiangfan Pavilion Picture” demonstrate increased depictions of secular, everyday themes, alongside the Buddhist and other religious imagery.